jeremiak/jeremiak.github.com/source/_posts/2018-01-24-daydreaming-about-news-citations.md

 The web is a platform for many mediums, but the first and primary is text.
 And the web provides an amazing addition to written language: the hyperlink.
 This small HTML element connects sentences together across subjects, sources, and, indeed, the entire globe.
 It helps us document our inspiration and source our findings with incredible ease.
 It is an addition to written language that the last hundred generations could only dream about.

-So please, when you write something about anybody in power, but especially Donald Trump please **source your shit with links**.
+So please, when you write something about anybody in power, but especially Donald Trump please **cite your shit with links**.
 And better yet, provide multiple different links because your piece needs to last.
 If you’re unsure of what that means, might I recommend:

 1. A link to the primary source
 1. A screenshot of the primary source (if that makes sense given your piece and the source)